MicrosoftDocs/office-developer-exchange-docs/docs/management/how-to-get-a-list-of-mail-users-by-using-the-exchange-management-shell.md

     |Exchange server using SSL  <br/> |`https://<servername>/PowerShell`  <br/> |
     |Exchange Online as part of Office 365  <br/> |`https://outlook.office365.com/PowerShell`  <br/> |

-- **schemaUri**&ndash;A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
+- **schemaUri** &ndash; A string that contains the URI of the schema document that defines the Exchange Management Shell schema.
 The schema URI is http://schemas.microsoft.com/powershell/Microsoft.Exchange.

-- **count**&ndash;The number of Exchange mailbox users to return.
+- **count** &ndash; The number of Exchange mailbox users to return.

 ```cs
 public Collection<PSObject> GetUsersUsingCertificate(